N4D IN PARTNERSHIP WITH MINISTRY OF HEALTH GoE

 Under the leadership of the MoH, Ethiopia’s SUN movement stakeholders made the NC-HDPTN a priority following the 2023 SUN Joint Annual Assessment.
 The GoE’s desire for this was to overcome the limitations of cyclical emergency nutrition response and to harness collective HDP resources and approaches.
 This in turn supports communities and families to be more resilient to shocks and to focus on the prevention of malnutrition, whilst maintaining treatment capabilities, and to visualise the route towards achieving a common goal around these priorities.

-To kick-start the process, MoH presented the approach to Action Against Hunger (ACF) during a high-level engagement meeting in March 2023 and ACF made its commitment to help mobilise financial support and deployment of technical assistance that will closely support the development of Nexus programme documents.
-Over a period of one year, the development of the Operational Guidance (OG) and Implementation Roadmap (IR) was made possible through a vibrant partnership between GoE and its partners.
+To kick-start the process, MoH presented the approach to Action Against Hunger (ACF) during a high-level engagement meeting in March 2023.
+ACF helped mobilise financial support and technical assistance to support the development of the Operational Guidance (OG) and Implementation Roadmap (IR), and this process was completed in over one year through a vibrant partnership between GoE and its partners.

-Facilitation of technical coordination was through the newly established Technical Working Group (TWG) comprising stakeholders in government, UN and civil society organisations, academia and donors.
+Facilitation of technical coordination was through the newly-established Technical Working Group (TWG – see members’ list below) comprising stakeholders in government, UN and civil society organisations, academia and donors.
 N4D engaged with the TWG, providing technical and strategic assistance as required for the six phases of the NC-HDPTN (see diagram below).

 The first three phases were completed one year later in July 2024.